steveseguin/problems-with-webRTC/README.md

 * Hardware encoder in windows don't really reduce CPU load.
 Openh264 lower cpu than the hardware encoder

 * can't open a window at a specific resolution in Chrome; it opens to only 'roughly' the right resolution.
 Makes screen sharing at 720p fixed size not feasible.

+* Firefox does not support AV1 via webRTC, even as a viewer